cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_microbosh_openstack.md

     Enter password: *****
     Logged in as `admin'

-**Note:** It will ask for the username and password, enter admin for both.Also, Create a new BOSH user - the 'admin' will be automatically deleted
+**Note:** You are prompted for the username and password; enter admin for both.
+Also, create a new BOSH user - the 'admin' is automatically deleted.